rdnewman/neoncrm/README.md

 * `sort_by`: the symbol for the field (default: first field in `output_fields`) the records are to be sorted by (across all pages)
 * `direction`: currently "ASC" (default) and "DESC" are supported.

-Because of the limits on `page_size` that Neon enforces, multiple `search` invocations may be required
+Because of the limits on `page_size` that Neon enforces, multiple `search` invocations may be required.

+Beware that retrievals are done in JSON, so all returned values are Strings.
+See (advanced use)[#advanced-use] below for a way to convert incoming values to, say, numeric or date formats.

 #### `field_map` and `output_fields`
 Two _class_ methods are often overridden in your subclasses to tailor how fields are read from Neon: